BLI3980/git_quick_guide/git_beginner_instruction.md

 |*git remote add origin < url address>*| - adds new remote location to your local repository
 |*git branch -M main*| - rename the main branch of the repository from *"master"* (default) to *"main"* (new convention)
 |*git push -u origin main*| - send local repository version to the new location (*origin*)
+|*git remote -v*| - to view remote locations with which your project works.
+Fetch for pull/receive, pull for sending.